AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/learner-ai-assistant.md

 The AI Assistant only uses content from internal catalogs and third-party content libraries.
 Answers to learners' queries are derived only from catalogs to which they have access.

-The following content sources are not  supported in the current release:
+The following content sources are not  supported:

 - Shared external catalogs
 - Default catalogs